solokeys/solo1/docs/programming.md

 * stlink

-Windows users need to install [libusb](https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/) for solo-python to work with Solo's DFU.
+Windows users need to install [libusb](https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/) for solo1 to work with Solo's DFU.

 ## Programming a Solo that hasn't been programmed